'Providers' is our word for those in the industry who provide investment products or services

 When individual fund managers establish a reputation they demand higher salaries and get poached by other FMCs.
 FMCs raise their charges to pay for their expensive managers.

-Now, when you buy a unit trust, are you choosing the brand, the management skills of the FMG, the investment skills of the FMC or the skill of an individual manager?
+Now, when you buy a fund, are you choosing the brand, the management skills of the FMG, the investment skills of the FMC or the skill of an individual manager?
 And what happens when the FMG changes its FMC or the FMC loses its star manager?

 According to the regulator past performance of funds is no guide to the future.